-This consultation is crucial - preparation is everything in the dental industry.
-A 3D CBCT scan is an important part of the preparation process and one of the first things we’ll do.
-It helps point out where the implants need to be placed and assesses the amount of healthy bone you still have left, ensuring that.the jaw can keep the implant firmly rooted.
+This consultation is crucial because preparation is key to the success of your procedure.
+A 3D CBCT scan is an important part of the preparation process as it helps point out where the implants need to be placed and provides information the amount of healthy bone you still have left and where the nerves are to avoid.

-The implant surgery itself is one of bits you should fear the least.
-When you’re due for implants, we’ll uncover the gum to expose the tissue of the area being treated, after which an implant is inserted beneath the jawbone.
-While this sounds painful, you have nothing to worry about – it’s done using local anesthetic or intravenous sedation.
+The implant surgery itself is a simple procedure.
+At the implant appointment we will uncover the gum to expose the tissue of the area being treated, after which an implant is inserted beneath the jawbone.
+While this sounds painful, you have nothing to worry about – it’s done using local anaesthetic or intravenous sedation.

 The length of the procedure will vary based on how many dental implants you need and may take up to two hours.
 After surgery, the implant will slowly acclimate and will take anywhere from 3 to 6 months to fuse with the bone.
 If required, we can add a temporary crown over the top so that you feel more comfortable while it heals.